bqqbarbhg/achrails/README.md

 ```
 to existing page.
 This should be immediately reflected in https://192.168.99.100/achrails front page.

 Since Ruby on Rails is running inside a container, to do proper restart or running rake -commands, you'll have to enter that container.
-Single commands can run with
+Single commands can be run with:
 ```
 docker run achrails yourcommand
 ```